Grrwahrr/sesame_web/README.md

 # Notes

+TODO

+- add a donate button to donate SOL
+- sales pitch on home
+- documentation page

 #### Debate

 Minting needs the events key.
 Either I store in QR and move to this website, or I have this with the organizer.